 The institute programs at Interlochen are one-week sessions that provide opportunities for focused study for high school students (grades 9-12).

 The instrumental institutes provide an opportunity for musicians to focus on developing proficiency on their instruments.
-Students learn from exceptional faculty and from peers in master class settings.
+Students learn from exceptional faculty and peers in master class settings.